deakinmt/entsoe_outage_models/data_out/readme.txt

 1. Time - datetime, UTC
 2. Planned outages, MW
 3. Forced outages, MW
+4. Total outages, MW
-4. Planned outage 'uncertainty', MW
+5. Planned outage 'uncertainty', MW
-5. Forced outage 'uncertainty', MW
+6. Forced outage 'uncertainty', MW
+7. Total outage 'uncertainty', MW

-Planned and forced outages (2/3) are defined as in [2], article 15.
+Planned and forced outages (2/3) for an inividual plant are as defined as in [2], article 15; these fields are the sum of all generators with either planned or forced outage state.

+Total outages (4) is all outages irrespective of outage type.

 The country-wide values of each of these are determined by aggregating the outages across zones (e.g., for Norway, we use NO-1 - NO-5).

-The 'uncertainty' in 4/5 refers to the fact that some individual outage reports provide unclear information as to the state of a generator at a given time.
+The 'uncertainty' in 5-7 refers to the fact that some individual outage reports provide ambiguous information as to the state of a generator at a given time.
 Rather than providing a set of rules to reconcile these, the maximum and minimum possible outage was determined for each zone; the average of these was taken for